spogburn/spogburn.github.io/content-strategy.md

 - Individuals in the business community interested in the agency workspace.

 ## Role
 I developed the content strategy for this project.
-I write about 70 percent of the content for this project.
+In its first year, I wrote about 80% of the content for this project.

 ## Process
 The research effort took place over three stages.